saintmalik/blog.saintmalik.me/blog/2023-10-09-argocd-gitops-multi-clusters.md

 ```

-alternatively you can even make it more declarative by passing this values from your new cluster terraform IaC to the existing argocd instance terraform IaC, by storing the values in the AWS SSM Parameter Store, and retrieving it back in the argocd-instance-cluster.tf file.
+alternatively, you can even make it more declarative by passing these values from your new cluster terraform IaC to the existing argocd instance terraform IaC, by storing the values in the AWS SSM Parameter Store, and retrieving it back in the argocd-instance-cluster.tf file.

 That way you can replace your Cluster CA with  ```"caData": "${data.aws_ssm_parameter.cluster_CA.value}"``` and your cluster API endpoint with ```server: "${data.aws_ssm_parameter.cluster_api_endpoint.value}"``` and your cluster name with ```"clusterName": "${data.aws_ssm_parameter.cluster_name.value}"```